Simankan/Proddy/test.md

 on_ready()
 Case 1:
     input: start bot
-    expected output: We have logged in as Proddy#5290
+    \nexpected output: We have logged in as Proddy#5290

 --------------------------------------------------------------------------
 about()